Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 4 hospitality skills will help land any job

-Whether you're forward-facing and interacting with customers or working behind the scenes, be sure to highlight these four skills if you want to get noticed, promoted, or hired.
+Whether you're interacting with customers or working behind the scenes, be sure to highlight these hospitality skills if you want to get noticed, or hired.

 Hospitality extends through a wide variety of industries but is typically associated with the food services, tourism, and conference career paths.
 While there are certain niche skillsets that you may need for specific jobs, there are a few universally required traits that almost everyone needs to succeed in the field of hospitality.

 The hospitality industry is based on the concept that the customer is always right, which means many employees have to come up with creative solutions that will appease the customer while helping the company.
 For example, a cook might need to change how he or she stores food to cater to gluten-free customers.
 House managers often comp parts of a meal if a customer is unhappy to increase the likelihood that they will leave satisfied.

 When problems arise, there typically isn't a lot of time to test multiple solutions and run them past management.
 In this case, creative problem solving can help hospitality employees think on their feet and keep customers happy.
 Oftentimes this skill comes from experience and changes depending on the location.
 What might be an acceptable solution in one restaurant or bar would not be allowed in a different one?

 2. Customer Service